shidel/FDI/README.md

 ### FDI Roadmap

-    Remove the requirement of FreeCom already being the current shell.

     Verify no DOS text that can appear while purging the old installation.

     Verify integrity of backup folder and zip backups.